Panasonic GX8 vs Sony A6000

-The Panasonic Lumix DMC-GX8 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in July 2015 and February 2014.
-Both the GX8 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-GX8 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in July 2015 and February 2014.
+Both the GX8 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C (A6000) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Panasonic GX8 and the Sony A6000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX8 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX8 and the Sony A6000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (22 percent) than the Panasonic GX8.
 Moreover, the A6000 is markedly lighter (29 percent) than the GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.